CSS-Electronics/canedge-influxdb-writer/README.md

 ## Deployment

 ### 1: Test script with sample data

-1. Download the CANedge [sample data](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/) and place the J1939 `LOG/` folder next to `main.py`
+1. Clone the script folder incl. the J1939 sample data and demo DBC
-2. In `inputs.py` add your InfluxDB details and run `main.py`
+2. In `inputs.py` add your InfluxDB details, then run `python main.py` via the command line

 *Note: If you use a free InfluxDB Cloud user, the sample data will be removed after a period (as it is >30 days old).*